Driveway Leaking Water?

-If a water service line suddenly leaks, who will be responsible for the repair?
+If a water service line leaks, who will be responsible for the repair?

 If the leak occurs between the house and the property line, it’s the responsibility of the homeowner.
-That will include leaks occurring in the driveways.
+That includes a driveway leaking water.
 Beyond that, it’s the responsibility of the water utility company.

 You have to ensure that the problem is immediately addressed by qualified professionals, including an emergency plumber.
 Otherwise, the longer you wait makes for more water waste.
 But apart from that, you will also have to set aside enough money for the repaving of your driveway or even the reseeding of your lawn if you wait too long to address the issue.